 Are Self-Service Car Washes Any Good?

-Well, I would say that they’re great for quick and maintain washes.
+I would say that manual car washes are great for quick and maintaining washes.
 You can’t expect the cleaning result to be the same as if you would wash your car in your yard.

 However, you need to be careful when washing your car at self-service car washes – make sure to follow the steps above.
 Many car washes have some options that will 100% scratch the car’s paint.
 One of them is a foam brush, and you should always avoid it.

-Some other options such as bug remover, wheel cleaner, wax are good but don’t expect them to use some high-quality cleaners.
-That’s why I always recommend buying your own products and using them, instead of the ones on the self-service car wash.
+Some other options, such as bug remover, wheel cleaner, and wax, are good but don’t expect them to use some high-quality cleaners.
+That’s why I always recommend buying your own products and using them instead of the ones at the self-service car wash.

-When Is The Best Time To Wash Your Car at Self-Service Car Wash
+When Is The Best Time To Wash Your Car at Manual Car Wash

 Since many people use self-service car washes, and everyone’s in a rush, to avoid any conflicts, I like to do it when it’s not busy over there.